xyo-geohacker/chaincheck/DEVELOPMENT_GUIDE.md

 MOCK_XL1_TRANSACTIONS=true

 # XL1 Wallet Mnemonic (only required if MOCK_XL1_TRANSACTIONS=false)
+# To interact with the XL1 blockchain, an XL1 wallet is required.
+# Get an XL1 wallet: https://docs.xyo.network/developers/xl1-wallet/get-xl1-browser-wallet
-# Generate one using: GET /api/wallet/generate-mnemonic after server starts
+# Generate a mnemonic using: GET /api/wallet/generate-mnemonic after server starts
+# The generated mnemonic phrase corresponds to the XYO_WALLET_MNEMONIC value
 XYO_WALLET_MNEMONIC=your twelve word mnemonic phrase here

 # XL1 RPC Endpoint (defaults to localhost if not set)